samwise41/training-plan/endurance_plan.md

       * *Block 2:* 3.0h
       * *Block 3:* 3.5h
   * **Cap:** Cap at 5.5 hours (Century Ride prep).
+  * **Exception (Winter Strategy):** If "Winter Strategy" (Section 2) is active, CAP Saturday rides at 2.0 hours.
+Reallocate the missing volume to the Wednesday mid-week ride (up to 90 mins).
+And adding an additional easy ride on a swim day if needed.

 #### 3. Deload Protocol (Week 4)
   * **Logic:** Every 4th week must shed fatigue to allow adaptation.